Mat-O-Lab/ckanext-multiuploader/README.md

 # ckanext-multiuploader

 This CKAN extension helps users to upload multiple resources at once with drag&drop.
+It adds an extra form for uploadig multiple files and leaves the vanilla one untouched.

 ## Requirements